Connect with others with similar lived experiences

 Share the air.
 Be mindful of how much time you take so everyone has an equal opportunity to share.

-Be present and respectful.
+Be present.
 But if you feel the need to leave at any time, please feel welcome to do so.

 Maintain confidentiality.
 What’s shared in the group stays in the group.